linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 8- Markets, Meltdowns, and Arbitrage/Turmoil in Financial Markets the Risk Business.md

 		- Third,  some investment banks refused to honour hedge contracts sold to investors,  arguing that the Russian government default was a case of force majeure,  freeing them from the obligation.
 		- This too increased perceived risks.
 - By this point,  the banks' risk-management models were shuddering ominously,  ordering risks to be reduced across the board,  and restraining traders from making bids-which served only to reduce liquidity even further.
-	- The news of LTCM's troubles and its rescue was the last straw.
+	- The news of [[Class Note 13 The LTCM Meltdown|LTCM]]'s troubles and its rescue was the last straw.
 	- Banks assumed that other hedge funds held huge,  loss-making positions that might have to be unwound.
 	- And not just hedge funds: there were rumours aplenty that several investment banks were on the verge of going bust.
 	- The recent collapse in the dollar against the yen was probably due